thomashacker/bachelorthesis/README.md

 ```

+> **Please note:** Running the analyze-dataset script takes time since it directly analyzes the whole iherb-dataset.
+Feel free to manipulate the script to analyze a batch/subset of the dataset

 ## Demo :clapper:
 You can start the two streamlit-demonstration to explore the analyzed dataset and the workflow of the algorithm